-Yes, but listing this step separately encourages your sales team to better prepare for objections.
+Yes.
+But listing this step separately encourages your sales team to better prepare for objections.

 Once the customer is satisfied that you've addressed their objections and can solve their problems, it's time to close the sale.
 Present the contract, get the prospect to sign, and get yourself a new customer.

-Asking for a referral right away isn't easy, but it's absolutely worth it, and it's a crucial part of the eight-step sales life cycle.
+Asking for a referral right away isn't easy, but it's absolutely worth it.
+And it's a crucial part of the eight-step sales life cycle.

-If you want to stay on top of your follow-up game, we've got something for you: Our CRM has powerful follow-up features that suit your workflow.
-You can easily set reminders to follow up with a contact using the tasks feature, when sending an email, or using automated email sequences.
+If you want to stay on top of your follow-up game (and save tons of time), Close CRM has powerful, automated follow-up features that suit your workflow.
+Easily set follow-up reminders using the tasks feature or use automated email workflows.